Reiss1x/itacademy-challenge-frontend/README.md

 ### Objective:

 This project was created for a technical challenge, the idea was to create a betting game called "Megasena", where you can register multiple bets and then simulate a raffle.

 The aplication has a Backend built with springboot integrated with mongoDB running locally and a frontend built with ReactJS.

+Users can register by providing their name, CPF, and bet numbers.
+Adding bets is done using the player's CPF and the bet.
+The system validates inputs and updates and persist the information on a MongoDB database.
+Clicking the play button triggers the backend to execute the game logic, draw numbers, and return results.
+Prizes are calculated based on the number of players and rounds.
+Users can return to the homepage to restart the game or register more players, the homepage also features buttons for creating fake players, generating 15 fake players as an example.

 <strong>Website to play the game: </strong>http://18.116.82.192:5173/
 ### Features: